Fredko01/Sorting-Visualizer/README.md

 # Sorting Visualization

-This is a web-app to visualizes some common sorting algorithms, which are:
+This is a web-app to visualize some common sorting algorithms, which are:

 1. Insertion sort
 2. Selection sort